-GRTC Pulse is a modern, high quality, high capacity rapid transit system that will serve a 7.6-mile route along Broad Street and Main Street, from Rocketts Landing in the City of Richmond to Willow Lawn in Henrico County.
+GRTC Pulse is a modern, high quality, high capacity rapid transit system that serves a 7.6-mile route along Broad Street and Main Street, from Rocketts Landing in the City of Richmond to Willow Lawn in Henrico County.
 GRTC Pulse is jointly sponsored by Bon Secours Richmond Health System and VCU Health System.
-The Pulse will link to many exciting destinations, businesses, services and restaurants when service begins Sunday, June 24, 2018.
+The Pulse links to many exciting destinations, businesses, services and restaurants.
+Service began Sunday, June 24, 2018.

 Riding the GRTC Pulse is easy, but by reviewing this information, you'll learn how to ride the Pulse.

 There are two types of stations – ones on the curbside, and ones in the middle of the road at signalized intersections.